ARMmbed/mbed-os-5-docs/docs/tools/config_system.md

 ## The configuration system

 The Arm Mbed configuration system customizes the compile time configuration of various Mbed components (targets, libraries and applications).
 Each component can define a number of *configuration parameters*.
 The values of these configuration parameters can then be *overridden* in various ways.
-Configuration is defined using [JSON](http://www.json.org/).
+Configuration is defined using <a href="http://www.json.org/" target="_blank">JSON</a>.
 Some examples of configuration parameters:

 - The sampling period for a data acquisition application.
 - The default stack size for a newly created OS thread.